leonardoalt/cav_2022_artifact/README.md

 ```

 Copy the file `soljson.js` to the root directory of `solc-js`.
 It is now
-possible to SolCMC with the locally compiled WebAssembly binary of `solc` (see
+possible to run SolCMC with the locally compiled WebAssembly binary of `solc` (see
 the previous section).

 To use the newly generated binary in this artifact's experiments, simply copy